Skip to main content

 Before starting:

-• Jetty must be accessible from the host running the JMX Scraper (JMX port, default 1099)
+• Jetty must be reachable from the host running the JMX Scraper (JMX port, default 1099).

-• The JMX Scraper runs as a standalone Java process — it requires its own JRE
+• The JMX Scraper runs as a standalone Java process and needs its own JRE.

 What You'll Monitor